mbaumer/us_hep_funding/docs/_states/FL.md

 # FL -- Sen. Bill Nelson (D) and  Sen. Marco Rubio (R)
 ## Committees
+Bill Nelson is the #7 Democrat on the Senate Commerce Subcommittee on Science and Space

 Bill Nelson is the #1 Democrat on the Senate Committee on Commerce, Science, and Transportation

 Marco Rubio is the #16 Republican on the Senate Committee on Appropriations